thenasko/mathematics-in-the-world/probability/basic.md

 The is the prototypical example of a [geometric distribution](http://en.wikipedia.org/wiki/Geometric_distribution).
 Since the probability of throwing a $$6$$ is $$1 / 6$$, the expected number of throws is $$1 / (1 / 6) = 6$$.

-Let us go over the derivation of this formula.
-Instead of using a die, suppose we have a coin which comes up heads with probability $$p > 0$$, and we are interested in the expected number of throws $$X$$ until we get heads.
+Let us go over the derivation of this result.
+Instead of using a die, imagine we have a coin which comes up heads with probability $$p > 0$$, and we are interested in the expected number of throws $$X$$ until we get heads.
 The probability of getting heads for the first time in the $$k$$-th throw is
 $$
 \mathbb{P}(X = k) =
 (1 - p)^{k-1} p.